 Bronny James still has to wait a few more years before he starts getting paid millions from an NBA franchise.
 But LeBron James‘ son just raised a potential red flag for NBA teams with video surfacing of the basketball prodigy allegedly smoking marijuana.
 Bronny James certainly isn’t the first athlete to come under fire for a questionable decision.
 In fact, Laremy Tunsil represents the perfect example of the potential financial fallout from a marijuana-related incident.

-Bronny James has his sights set on following in his father’s footsteps.
-The 15-year-old possesses elite skills that should make him an NBA star one day.
+LeBron’s son, Bronny James, has his sights set on following in his father’s footsteps.
+The 17-year-old possesses elite skills that should make him an NBA star one day.
 However, he still has a few more years until he starts getting paid to play basketball.

-Tipping the scales at 6-foot-2, 176 pounds, the hybrid guard has built a reputation as one of the most exciting amateur players in the country.
-Rated as a four-star recruit by ESPN, LeBron’s son transferred to Sierra Canyon School in Los Angeles last summer.
+Tipping the scales at 6-foot-2, 180 pounds, the hybrid guard has built a reputation as one of the most exciting amateur players in the country.
+Rated as a four-star recruit by ESPN, LeBron’s son transferred to Sierra Canyon School in Los Angeles in May 2019.

 Joining forces with Dwyane Wade’s son, Zaire, James wasted no time showing off his dynamic ability.
 In a matchup against his dad’s former high school, Bronny James earned MVP honors after scoring 15 points.